Don't Play Favorites: Minority Guidance for Diffusion Models: Additional Experimental Results

+Figure~\ref{fig:hpv_samples_classes} exhibits generated samples by minority guidance considering a variety of the (categorized) minority class $\tilde{l}$.
+Observe that as $\tilde{l}$ increases, the samples tend to have more rare features that appear similar to the ones observable in the minority samples (e.g., in Figure~\ref{fig:top_vs_bottom}).
+See the left plot in Figure~\ref{fig:hpv} for a quantitative analysis.

-\cref{fig:hpv_samples_scales} provides generated samples that reveal the impact of the classifier scale $w$ of minority guidance (see the right plot in~\cref{fig:hpv} for a quantitative version of the result).
-We observe that as $w$ increase, the samples get more focused on prominent features that are representative in the corresponding class, e.g., staring straight ahead in the focused common class.
-This well aligns with the quantitative result shown in~\cref{fig:hpv}, as well as the impact of $w$ that is well investigated in~\citet{dhariwal2021diffusion}.
+Figure~\ref{fig:hpv_samples_scales} showcases generated samples illustrating the impact of the classifier scale $w$. (see the right plot in Figure~\ref{fig:hpv} for a quantitative analysis).
+We see that as $w$ increases, the generated samples are more likely to exhibit representative features of the associated minority class (i.e., $\tilde{l} = 0$), such as a frontal-view attribute in CelebA.
+This observation aligns well with the quantitative result shown in Figure~\ref{fig:hpv} and with the findings presented in~\citet{dhariwal2021diffusion}, which extensively investigates the impact of $w$.

+Figure~\ref{fig:hpv_samples_scales_cc} further demonstrates the influence of the classifier scale $w$ in the extended minority guidance (i.e., \eqref{eq:mg_cc}).
+It is evident that increasing $w$ leads to a more focused generation of unique features associated with the targeted class $\tilde{l} = 24$, exhibiting a similar trend as in the unconditional setting.